trixi-framework/Trixi.jl/docs/src/hohqmesh_tutorial.md

 # Unstructured meshes with HOHQMesh.jl

-Trixi.jl supports numerical approximations on unstructured quadrialeral meshes with the `UnstructuredMesh2D` mesh type.
+Trixi.jl supports numerical approximations on unstructured quadrilateral meshes with the `UnstructuredMesh2D` mesh type.

 The purpose of this tutorial is to demonstrate how one can use the `UnstructuredMesh2D` functionality of Trixi.jl.
 This begins by running and visualizing an available unstructured quadrilateral mesh example.
-Then, the tutorial will demonstrate how one can conceptulaize a problem with curved boundaries, generate a curvilinear mesh using the available software in the Trixi.jl ecosystem, and then run a simulation using Trixi.jl on said mesh.
+Then, the tutorial will demonstrate how one can conceptualize a problem with curved boundaries, generate a curvilinear mesh using the available software in the Trixi.jl ecosystem, and then run a simulation using Trixi.jl on said mesh.

-Unstrcutred quadrilateral meshes can be made with the [*High-Order Hex-Quad Mesh (HOHQMesh)*](https://github.com/trixi-framework/HOHQMesh) generator created and developed by David Kopriva.
+Unstructured quadrilateral meshes can be made with the [*High-Order Hex-Quad Mesh (HOHQMesh)*](https://github.com/trixi-framework/HOHQMesh) generator created and developed by David Kopriva.
 HOHQMesh is a mesh generator specifically designed for spectral element methods where elements can be larger (due to the high accuracy